Early Childhood Development & Education

 During the first five years of life, a child’s brain is developing rapidly.
-Enriching activities and healthy relationships are critical to success in school and later in life.
-Unfortunately, many families, especially those with limited resources, are faced with a variety of barriers that may negatively impact the development of their young children during the most formative years.
+Experiences and interactions during this time profoundly impact early brain development, cognitive abilities, behavior, and the lifelong health of an individual.
+Unfortunately, many families, especially those with limited resources, face a variety of barriers that may negatively impact the development of their young children during their most formative years.

-Quality early childhood services can reduce socio-economic and health disparities among children of different backgrounds, while helping to avoid costly interventions later in life.
-The Community Foundation and its donors are invested in regional system coordination led by Smart Beginnings Greater Richmond, as well as timely assistance and support of families that will promote a child's healthy development.
-Working to ensure that every child has a great start in life will not only have a lifelong impact on the child, but also on the child's family and the community.
+High-quality early childhood services can reduce socioeconomic and health disparities among children of different backgrounds, while helping to avoid costly interventions later in life.
+Working to ensure that every child has a great start in life will not only have a lifelong impact on the child, but also on the child’s family and community.

 Key Areas for Investment

-- Nonprofit advocacy organizations are working closely at the state and regional levels to attract and direct funding toward establishing universal childcare and Pre-K.
+- Nonprofit advocacy organizations are working at state and regional levels to direct funding towards universal early childhood services.

-- Key efforts include providing financial support to the substantial number of in-home childcare providers in the City, who are often under-resourced and poorly paid, but who provide vital care to these young children so parents can work.
+- Key efforts include financial support for in-home child care providers, who are often under-resourced and underpaid but who provide vital care to young children so parents can work.

-- Failing to address childhood literacy now has future impacts on adult literacy, which creates further challenges when these adults apply for jobs, attempt to navigate governmental support programs, or pursue affordable housing.
+- Failing to address childhood literacy now has future impacts on adult literacy, which creates further challenges for success later in life.

-- This focus includes providing reading resources to parents as well as supplementing what is available during the school day through after-school programs.
+- This focus includes providing reading resources to parents and supplementing what is available during the school day through afterschool programs.